 Holds teachers, students and self to high standards of performance and behavior.

+Promotes use of effective strategies and techniques for making content accessible to English learners.

 Community Involvement

 Develops partnerships with business and industry and postsecondary institutions and apprenticeship programs to extend and enrich the learning opportunities available to students.